 You can obviously embed your maps into your website or blog.
 To use the service for free, you will need to share your maps.
 If you do not want to share, you will need to pay for the premium service which will then keep your maps private.

 HeatmapTool is a handy and easy tool that allows you to make heatmaps out of a CVS file.
 The can scale the heatmap as you please, and also update it in real time.
 You can cool the map by dimming it, and sharpen or soften the edges as you like.

 Another very cool feature of this site is that you are able to make heat maps that can overlay the Google Maps API.
 The basic version of this site is once again free, and you will need to pay for the premium version which offers more features.

 GmapGIS is a very simple tool that allows mapping for specific purposes.
 You are able to draw lines, shapes, add labels, add markers, as well as measure distance on maps, all without needing a Google account.

 Once you are finished labelling and marking your map, an automated link is generated for you to then share or put on your website or blog.
 With this tool, you can choose to save the map in KML format or view it on Google Earth.

 geoCommons allows you to create, use, and share deeply data-rich maps regardless of your skill and knowledge level.
 It lets you map real-time social data using over 50, 000 available open-source data sets.

 You are also able to filter the data and maps on the geoCommons database using any number, string or attribute of data available.
 Once finished, you are able to share your map or embed it on your website or blog.

-These map-making tools are incredibly useful if maps are an important factor of your blog.
+These map-making tools are incredibly useful if maps are an important factor in your blog.
 Even if they aren’t, maybe discovering these tools will give you the inspiration you need to make some interactive maps for your blog.